horeaporutiu/wkc-tutorial-intelligent-loan/README.md

 ## 1. Pre work

+First clone this repository.
+This will give you access to the data that we need.
+The data we use can be found [here](https://github.ibm.com/ibm-developer-eti-ai-analytics/Intelligent-Bank-Modernizing-your-Bank-Loan-Department/blob/phase2-studio-ml-notebook/data/german_credit_data.csv).

 At this point of the workshop we will be using Cloud Pak for Data for the remaining steps.